4d/4d-for-ios/docs/Storyboard.md

 To simplify 4D for iOS use only one application screen by storyboard.

-So one storyboard is equivalent to a 4D form.
+So one storyboard could be equivalent to a 4D form.

 ### Format of storyboards